 Wise conducts research on the performance characteristics of new insecticide chemistries for control of fruit insect pests.
 He also investigates alternative delivery systems for crop protection materials in fruit agroecosystems.
 Wise runs the Applied Insecticide Toxicology lab on the MSU campus, conducting research on the performance mechanisms and plant penetration attributes of pesticides, pesticide environmental fate and arthropod resistance.

 As Research and Extension Coordinator of the MSU Trevor Nichols Research Center (TNRC), Wise participates in a wide array of MSU extension offerings, including regional fruit extension events, the Fruit Team’s CAT-Alert, newsletters, and invitations to national and international horticultural conventions.
 Wise has developed a wide range of Integrated Pest Management and Good Agriculture Practices training programs, targeting large commercial farms as well as small underserved grower communities.
-These training programs have led to opportunities to offer training venues in other US states, like Wisconsin, Ohio, Indiana and New Jersey, as well as international train-the-trainer events in Chile, Mexico, Rwanda and India.
-Wise has also contributes to various IPM (english and spanish) pocket guides and is the production coordinator of the annual MSU Fruit Management Guide (E0154).
+These training programs have led to opportunities to offer training venues in other US states, like Wisconsin, Ohio, Indiana and New Jersey, as well as international train-the-trainer events in Chile, Mexico, Rwanda, India and the Philippines.
+Wise also contributes to various IPM (English and Spanish) pocket guides and is the production coordinator of the annual MSU Fruit Management Guide (E0154).
 Wise is the director of the North-Central region of the national USDA IR-4 project, which serves as the primary avenue for new reduced-risk pesticides to be registered with the EPA for minor-use specialty crops.

 - Insecticide Performance